makccr/dot/README.md

 My Custom Fortune Database | [~/quotes.dat](https://github.com/makccr/dot/blob/master/quotes)
 Htop | [~/.config/htop/htoprc](https://github.com/makccr/dot/blob/master/.config/htop/htoprc)

+---

 ###### /snip
-If you're interested in this repository, you may also be interested in another one.
-I have a repo called, [snip](https://gitub.com/makccr/snip), where I store snippets from Keyboard Maestro and Auto Hot Key, as well as Alfred Workflows, Apple-scripts, and Bitbar plug-ins.
+If you're interested in this repository, you may also be interested in another one: I have a repo called, [snip](https://gitub.com/makccr/snip), where I store snippets from Keyboard Maestro and Auto Hot Key, as well as Alfred Workflows, Apple-scripts, and Bitbar plug-ins.